goghino/scalable_regression/README.md

 Thus, the variable `RUN_MATLAB` needs to be set to `1`.
 Then the Fmincon or Ipopt solver is selected using the variable `SOLVER=$FMINCON` or `SOLVER=$IPOPT`.

 On the other hand, Panua-Ipopt codebase is completely C++ based, thus in order to execute the code set `RUN_MATLAB` variable to `0`.
+Please obtain Panua-Ipopt benchmark from from [Panua Technologies](http://panua.ch/ "Panua Technologies").

 2. Select the regression models:
 ```sh